ppfeufer/aa-intel-tool/README.md

 > \[!NOTE\]
 >
-> This app makes needs Alliance Auth v4.0.0 or higher, meaning, installing this app
+> This app needs Alliance Auth v4.0.0 or higher, meaning, installing this app will
-> will pull in Alliance Auth v4.0.0 or higher unsupervised if you haven't updated yet.
+> pull in Alliance Auth v4.0.0 or higher unsupervised if you haven't updated yet.
 >
 > **Please make sure to update Allianceauth to version 4.0.0 or higher before you
 > install this app to avoid any complications.**